sdrap/FM_Lecture/docs/lecture/03-Multi-Period/032-crr-model.md

     Hence, it is not efficiently implementable, and without further assumptions, this curse of dimensionality can only be overcome through Monte-Carlo methods, sampling a large number, though less than $2^{260}$ of paths and approximating the expectation.

-## Reducing complexity: Vanilla Derivatives
+## Reducing Complexity: Vanilla Derivatives

 Many of the derivatives are plain vanilla European options, that is derivatives which discounted value only depends on the last value of the underlying: